Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 5 : How is the AUI developed and evaluated?

 \subsection{Evaluation approach}

-We adopted the \emph{classification scheme} for evaluation approaches from \cite{Chen2011}.
-Figure \ref{fig:bubbleevalproto} presents the kinds of approaches used to evaluate the solutions reported in the reviewed papers.
-It is evident that \textbf{\emph{“Experiment with human subjects”}} (56\%) is the most frequently used means of evaluation.
-This is followed by \emph{"example application"} and \emph{"discussion"} with 15\% and 10\%, respectively.
-The \emph{"field experiment"} was only applied to 8\% of the total evaluated papers.
-The other less common method is \emph{"simulation"} (4\%), \emph{"experience"} (2\%), and \emph{"experimenting with software"} (4\%).
-For the evaluation method involving human participants, we found that the number of participants \textbf{\emph{between 1 and 10}} is applicable for the most significant proportion of all studies, accounting for 16 studies (33\%) (see Table \ref{tab:evaluationdet}).
-The other two large percentages are evenly distributed among the \emph{"11 to 20" and "21 to 30"} participant groups, accounting for 5 studies (10\%).
-Few studies recruited \emph{over 31} participants (8\%).
-In addition, none of the reviewed studies reported on their choice of the number of participants.
-Although, there has been a great deal of research in the HCI field on the ideal number of participants for various types of studies. \cite{Hachey2012,Sanchez2018}.
-In general, evaluation of systems with AUI typically requires a more \emph{rigorous methodology}.
-For further mining, we observed that studies evaluated by human subjects are of a high study quality score, especially for studies testing in the field, at home, or in hospitals (see Figure \ref{fig:bubbleevalproto}).
+We adopted the \emph{evaluation approach classification scheme} introduced by \cite{Chen2011} to categorise the evaluation approach employed in the included studies.
+Figure \ref{fig:bubbleevalproto} presents the distribution of evaluation approaches used in the included papers. \emph{“Experiment with human subjects”} (56\%) is the most frequently used means of evaluation.
+This is followed by \emph{"example application"} and \emph{"discussion"} with 15\% and 10\%, respectively. \emph{"Field experiment"} is only applied to 8\% of the total evaluated papers.
+Other less common methods include \emph{"simulation"} (4\%), \emph{"experience"} (2\%), and \emph{"experimenting with software"} (4\%).
+For the evaluation method involving human participants, we found that the majority of studies (33\%) have a participant count ranging \emph{from 1 and 10} (see Table \ref{tab:evaluationdet}).
+The "11 to 20" and "21 to 30" participant groups account for 10\% each, while only a minority of studies include more than 31 participants (8\%).
+It is worth noting that none of the included studies provides explicit justification for their chosen number of participants, despite the extensive research within the HCI field on determining the ideal number of participants for different study types \citep{Hachey2012, Sanchez2018}.

+In general, the evaluation of systems with AUI necessitates a \emph{robust and rigorous methodology}.
+Rigorous evaluations not only enhance the credibility of the study but also contribute to the advancement of AUI research by generating robust and replicable findings.
+Upon further examination, we note that studies that employ human subjects for evaluation consistently achieve high study quality scores, particularly those conducted in real-world environments such as field settings, homes, or hospitals (see Figure \ref{fig:bubbleevalproto}).
+By involving human subjects in real-world contexts during the evaluation process, researchers can observe user interactions with the AUI system in natural and authentic settings, capturing a broader range of scenarios and uncovering potential challenges or opportunities for improvement.